proditis/BugBounty-Journal/days/day6.md

 [WIP]: This is still being worked on :D

 Alright, today i feel a lot better, the fever is gone and the headache is now a lot smoother (even though its still present).
-I tried to cleanup some of my notes but it was hard to recall what happened :rofl:
+I tried to cleanup some of my notes but it was hard to recall what happened :rofl: and so this was fruitless.

 Hours on it: ~2am - ~8am

 ## Plan for the day
-I started the day determined to make the tools that i was needed the day before.
+I started the day determined to make the tools that i needed the day before.
 I hacked together snippets from all over the internet and put together 3 very simple tools:
 * **`certnames`**: Parse a x509 PEM certificate and display Subject and/or DNS names with optional dns resolution of those alternative names
 * **`cspparse`**: Connect to a given URL and parse the CSP server response header (if present) for URL schemes, hostnames and IP's
 * **`sniprobe`**: Connect to a given TLS port and parse the remote end certificate for DNS names.
 For every name perform a get request pinned at the original hosts' IP.
 This makes SNI happy and is very different from simply changing the `HOST:` header.